A1doranM/HowProgrammingWork/DataBaseDesign/DataBaseDesign.md

 ## 7. Keys

+    1. Key must be UNIQUE
+    2. NEVER changes
+    3. NEVER NULL

+#### Super Key

+    It`s any number of columns which forces the row to be unique.
+E.g. ID, email.

+#### Candidate Key

+    It`s the least number of columns needed the row to be unique.

+### Primary Key

+    Key which will be used by another tables for reference to this table

+### Alternate Ke

+### Surrogate Key

+    It`s key which we added to database, and they are don`t exist in our data from beginning.
+    In most cases this key should be private.
+    E.g. we add ID for each user in Users table to identify users.

+### Natural Key

-    1. Natural key - is the key which is already in table data.
+     Natural key - is the key which is already in table data.
      E.g. we have table User with first_name, last_name, email.
 And we identify user by email, so ligicaly email is a key.

 ### Look up tables